animebook/animebook.github.io/README.md

 # Animebook
 https://animebook.github.io

 An HTML5 video player with navigable subtitles.
-Since subtitles are in the browser, you can quickly look up words using popup dictionaries like [yomichan](https://foosoft.net/projects/yomichan/), and you can quickly create flashcards for Anki using the [Animebook Chrome extension](https://github.com/animebook/animebook.github.io/releases).
+Since subtitles are in the browser, you can quickly look up words with popup dictionaries like [yomichan](https://foosoft.net/projects/yomichan/), and you can quickly create flashcards for Anki using the [Animebook Chrome extension](https://github.com/animebook/animebook.github.io/releases).

 ![Animebook Screencapture](screencapture.gif)

-Animebook is a video player designed to match the mining workflow described in https://www.animecards.site, with features such as:
+Animebook is designed to match the mining workflow described in https://www.animecards.site, with features such as:
 - Ability to retime subtitles directly in the web player.
 Useful for the majority of subtitles on https://kitsunekko.net/ and https://itazuraneko.neocities.org/library/sub.html, which almost always need to be retimed to the video you're watching.
 - Fast flashcard creation using the [Animebook Chrome extension](https://github.com/animebook/animebook.github.io/releases).
 If you use Yomichan to add a word to Anki while watching a show, you can then use Animebook to add screenshots, audio, and subtitle lines automatically to your flashcard.
 - App is a single html page, making it easier to download and save locally.
 If you want this, download at https://github.com/animebook/animebook.github.io/releases/.